JuliaLang/www.julialang.org/blog/2021/11/julia-1.7-highlights.md

 What was done in version 1.7 was to change this manifest format so that all dependencies are instead put under a common `[deps]` key.
 This frees up the global namespace so that a `julia_version` entry can be added.
 It also opens up the possibility of adding future useful data to the manifest.
 The ability to read such manifests will also be backported to Julia 1.6 and thus be in Julia 1.6.2 and forward.
 Pkg will also keep the format of an existing manifest so only new manifests will have the new manifest format going forward.

-### Improved performance for handling registries on Windows and NFSs
+### Improved performance for handling registries on Windows and distributed file systems

 *Kristoffer Carlsson*